caracal-cloud/caracal-app/README.md

 ## Description

-This is the private application for Caracal a geospatial data integration platform.
+This is the private application for Caracal, a geospatial data integration platform.
 This project uses React and statecharts to handle complex user interactions.